ODonnchadha/ng-landing-page/NOTES.md

 - How to wire up services in a Angular module world:
     - Add the service to a module's providers array.
 (Obsolete.)
     - Use the @injectable decorator.

+- Introducing 'Subjects.'
+    - An obseravable and an observer mashed together.
+    - Hot by default.
+It will emit values even without a subscriber.
+    - The subject is multicast by default.
+Operators in pipe run once, regardless on number of observers.
+    - NOTE: Think the share() operator.
+    - Unicast: Operators in pipe run once for *each* observer.
+    - NOTE: Calling pipe returns a new observable that is cold and unicast.

+- Other RxJS 'Objects:'
+    - Async Subject: Will not emit values unitl marked as 'complete.'
+And only the last value is emitted.
+    - Behavior Subject: Also takes an initial 'seed' value.
+New subscribers instanly receive the most recent value.
+    - Replay Subject: New subscribers also instantly obtain all previously emitted values.

+- Notification Service:
+    - Append messages.
+There is persistence involved.
+    - We do not want to create a new subject.
+We want one subject.
+    1. The scan operator.
+It works like reduce, of sorts.